 Turning Bystanders Into Life Saving First Responders

-April 9, 2019 [TELLURIDE, CO] – The Telluride Medical Center, in partnership with The Western Slope Trauma Collaborative and a grant from Colorado Dept of Health and Human Services, has installed forty-one Stop the Bleed trauma kits at every AED station in the Telluride Fire Protection District.
+The Telluride Medical Center, in partnership with The Western Slope Trauma Collaborative and a grant from Colorado Department of Public Health and Environment, has installed forty-one Stop the Bleed trauma kits at every AED station in the Telluride Hospital District

 In addition to housing portable electronic defibrillators for cardiac emergencies, each AED station will now contain instructions and tools to allow bystanders to control life-threatening bleeding and provide immediate care to an injured person until professional emergency responders arrive.